Boilermaker74/Text-Editor/README.md

 * [Questions](#questions)

 ## Installation
 This application is deployed to [Render](https://text-editor-jeni.onrender.com).
+To run the application locally, clone the git hub repository at https://github.com/Boilermaker74/Text-Editor
 ## How to Use This Application:
 This Application is Deployed to the internet using Render.
 The URL is https://text-editor-jeni.onrender.com/
 ## Licenses